Autoencoder: Anomaly detection

 Recent literature has however shown that certain autoencoding models can, counterintuitively, be very good at reconstructing anomalous examples and consequently not able to reliably perform anomaly detection.

+Intuitively, this can be understood by considering those one layer auto encoders which are related to PCA - also in this case there can be perfect rein reconstructions for points which are far away from the data region but which lie on a principal component axis.

+It is best to analyze if the anomalies which are flagged by the auto encoder are true anomalies.
+In this sense all the metrics in Evaluation of binary classifiers can be considered.
+The fundamental challenge which comes with the unsupervised (self-supervised) learning setting is, that labels for rare events do not exist (in which case the labels first have to be gathered and the data set will be imbalanced) or anomaly indicating labels are very rare, introducing larger confidence intervals for these performance estimates.

 Image processing

 The characteristics of autoencoders are useful in image processing.

 One example can be found in lossy image compression, where autoencoders outperformed other approaches and proved competitive against JPEG 2000.

 Another useful application of autoencoders in image preprocessing is image denoising.

 Autoencoders found use in more demanding contexts such as medical imaging where they have been used for image denoising as well as super-resolution.
 In image-assisted diagnosis, experiments have applied autoencoders for breast cancer detection and for modelling the relation between the cognitive decline of Alzheimer's disease and the latent features of an autoencoder trained with MRI.

 Drug discovery

 In 2019 molecules generated with variational autoencoders were validated experimentally in mice.

 Popularity prediction

 Recently, a stacked autoencoder framework produced promising results in predicting popularity of social media posts, which is helpful for online advertising strategies.